-Scholarships for disability studies offer free financial support to students choosing this relatively new major to expand society’s understanding of disabilities.
+Scholarships for disability studies offer free financial support to students choosing this relatively new major which expands society’s understanding of disabilities.

-From the bachelor’s to the Ph.D. level, disability studies programs immerse advocates in researching the effects of ability-based marginalization and unfair treatment.
-Students work to develop actionable goals for improving equality among the United States’ more than 56.6 million disabled citizens.
+Disability studies programs immerse advocates in researching the effects of ability-based marginalization and unfair treatment.
+Students work to develop actionable goals for improving equality among the more than 56.6 million disabled citizens in the U.S.

 If you’re passionate about removing barriers to inclusion, the following disability studies scholarships are for you.